-- Thread a strand of twine through the wire on the hay bale.
+- Then thread a strand of twine through the wire on the hay bale.

 - Tie the twine to the bottom of the wreath.

-- Apply hot glue to the back of a few leaves and layer them starting at the edge of the hay bale and working out.
+- Apply hot glue to the back of a few leaves.
+Then layer them starting at the edge of the hay bale and working out.

-- Apply hot glue to the back of a hay bale to secure in place.
+- Also apply hot glue to the back of a hay bale to secure in place.

 - Layer gourds and pumpkins next to and on top of the hay bale.